 Cities near Manisa prevail as Turkey’s most productive cherry fields.
 Every year, there is a Cherry Festival in the Uluborlu District of Isparta.
 Local Cherry Festivals are also growing in importance with a recent spike in the number of Asian tourists visiting Kütahya.

 After these cities, we reach Afyon, famous for its natural hot springs and amazing sweets.
 Because of the local climate, it is one of the most productive cherry regions in Turkey (especially the Çay district).
-Denizli, known primarily for its white travertine, is also a cherry production hot-spot.
+Denizli, known primarily for its white travertine tourist spot Pamukkale, is also a cherry production hot-spot.

 So we come to the end of our bitter-sweet sakura tour.
 The distinguishing features of these beautiful flowers are that their lives end just when they reach full bloom and thus they display their immense beauty for only 10 days a year.
 This makes them both a source of global interest and also provokes personal reflection and inspiration.
-To see them bloom and fall in such a startling way is an experience not to be missed, and the feelings of sadness and hope evoked can be experienced now in Turkey just as powerfully as they have been for so long in their homeland, Japan.
+To see them bloom and fall in such a startling way is a must-try experience, and the feelings of sadness and hope evoked can be experienced now in Turkey just as powerfully as they have been for so long in their homeland, Japan.